Tyre Phillips: Baltimore Ravens

 Phillips was selected by the Baltimore Ravens in the third round with the 106th overall pick of the 2020 NFL draft.
 During training camp, he shifted from tackle to offensive guard and beat out D. J. Fluker for the starting job at the start of the season despite dealing with an ankle injury.
 He was placed on injured reserve on November 3, 2020, with an ankle injury, and activated on November 30.
 On December 21, in Week 15 against the Jacksonville Jaguars, Phillips picked up a fumbled ball and ran with it for 22 yards.

 On September 13, 2021, Phillips was carted off the field with a knee injury in the first half of the season-opener against the Las Vegas Raiders.
-It was revealed he suffered a torn ACL and was placed on injured reserve on September 14, 2021.
-On October 16, 2021, Phillips was activated from injured reserve.
-On December 30, 2021, Phillips was again placed on injured reserve, putting an end to his sophomore season.
+It was revealed he suffered a torn ACL and was placed on injured reserve the following day.
+On October 16, Phillips was activated from injured reserve.
+On December 30, Phillips was again placed on injured reserve, putting an end to his sophomore season.

 On August 31, 2022, Phillips was released by the Ravens.

 New York Giants (first stint)

 On September 1, 2022, Phillips was signed by the New York Giants.
-He was released on August 29, 2023 and re-signed to the practice squad, but released the next day.
+He was released on August 29, 2023 and re-signed to the practice squad.
+On August 31, Phillips was released by the Giants.